BaMurat/petclinic-microservices-with-db/HandsonREADME2.md

 * Create `petclinic-staging-ns` namespace on `petclinic-cluster-staging` with Rancher.

-* Create a Jenkins Job and name it as `create-ecr-docker-registry-for-petclinic-staging` to create Docker Registry for `Staging` manually on AWS ECR.
+* Create a freestyle Jenkins Job and name it as `create-ecr-docker-registry-for-petclinic-staging` to create Docker Registry for `Staging` manually on AWS ECR.

 ``` bash
 PATH="$PATH:/usr/local/bin"